Kasenkina Case: Kasenkina departs with the consul

 On August 7, before starting to the farm, Lomakin called the Missing Persons Bureau, Police Dept of New York and asked for support.
 According to The New York Times, Capt.
 John J. Cronin confirmed the call from the Consulate at 12:15 pm.
 "He said that the Russian Consul General was going to Reed Farm to get a woman who was in a highly nervous state and asked for help."
 Capt.
 Cronin informed the New City Barracks nearest to Reed farm.
-A trooper was dispatched to the farm, but did not arrive until after the car sent by the consulate for Kasenkina has already departed.
+A trooper was dispatched to the farm, but did not arrive until after the car sent by the consulate for Kasenkina had already departed.

 On August 12, 1948, Countess Alexandra Tolstaya testified under oath at the New York Supreme Court and described what transpired.
 A black Buick executive car with a driver carrying the Consul, the vice-consul Zot Chepurnykh and stenographer named Maria Kharlamova arrived, and Kasenkina took her suitcase and walked out to meet them.
 Countess Tolstaya ordered 12 men to surround the diplomat's car.
 She called Kasenkina into the house, locked the door and tried to convince the teacher not to leave with the Soviets.
 Kasenkina insisted on leaving, repeating – "I must go, I must go".
 Upon Kasenkina's insistence, Tolstaya told the men not to hold the car, since Kasenkina decided to leave with the Consul "of her own free will."